Childhood goes up in smoke for Indonesian tobacco farm workers

 Several big companies lack procedures to screen out tobacco that involves the effort of children working in hazardous conditions, the group said in a report on Wednesday.

-“As a result, these companies risk contributing to the use of, and benefiting from, hazardous child labor,” it added.
+“As a result, these companies risk contributing to the use of, and benefiting from, hazardous child labour,” it added.

 The group interviewed 227 people, among them 132 children aged between 8 and 17, who said they worked on tobacco farms in four Indonesian provinces.

-But the report risks generalizing the whole of Indonesia and some children do work in non-hazardous conditions on tobacco farms, the chairman of the Indonesian tobacco farmers’ association, Soeseno, told Reuters.
+But the report risks generalising the whole of Indonesia and some children do work in non-hazardous conditions on tobacco farms, the chairman of the Indonesian tobacco farmers’ association, Soeseno, told Reuters.

 “The root of the problem is poverty in certain small villages,” he said.